ZCLFreeman/ac/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm interested in how traumatic experiences shape neural and social processes.
-My PhD research is focused on the neural correlates of trauma memory recall for people with a diagnosis of both PTSD and psychosis.
+My PhD research is focused on the neural correlates of trauma memory recall for people with diagnoses of both PTSD and psychosis.

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.